mcgrof/kdevops_vagrant/README.md

   * `extra_vars.yml`

 So in the kdevops project example, this would be:

 ```
 /home/user/devel/kdevops/extra_vars.yml
 ```

-When this file is set, if no python interpreter was specified the vagrant ansible plugin will ensure the just the file is passed on to ansible directly on the command line via `--extra-vars=file`.
+When this file is set the vagrant ansible plugin will ensure the just the file is passed on to ansible directly on the command line via `--extra-vars=@file`.

-If the python interpreter *was* set, since the vagrant ansible plugin only accepts passing extra variables to ansible in JSON hash, we must process the file provided within Vagrantfile and append the JSON hash of that file.
-This means we do the file processing ourselves when the python interpreter is set and augment the JSON hash.
+The prefix of `@` is required when specifying a file.
+You don't have to provide the `@`, we do that for you.

 Ansible role Variables
 ----------------------